Electronic resonances in expanding non-neutral ultracold plasma: Calculation of absorption resonances with account taken of the charge imbalance

-In order to calculate the spectrum of natural oscillations of a bounded plasma, it is necessary to determine the dielectric permittivity of the plasma in the presence of an electric field that holds the electron component.
-A similar problem was solved in \cite{twedt2012electronic} with respect to the conditions where the electronic component is held by a magnetic field.
-After the establishment of a quasi- stationary mode for the electric field in the presence of spherical symmetry, the following self- similar expression is valid \cite{vikhrov2021ion}:
+In order to calculate the spectrum of eigen oscillations of an inhomogeneous plasma, with account taken of the charge imbalance, it is necessary to determine the conductivity and dielectric permittivity of the plasma in the presence of a constant electric field.
+A similar problem was solved in \cite{dattner1963resonance} for the conditions where the electronic component is confined by means of a magnetic field.
+After a quasi-stationary mode for the electric field is established in the presence of spherical symmetry, the following self-similar expression is valid \cite{vikhrov2021ion}:

-where $e$ is the charge of electron.
-The dimensionless function $\eta\left(\frac{r}{\sigma(t)}\right)$ \cite{vikhrov2021ion} is approximately the same for all values of the plasma parameters at the times when the layer of positive charge has had time to form.
-In a wide range of plasma parameters at this stage of plasma expansion, the function $\eta\left(\frac{r}{\sigma(t)}\right)$ is practically the same and has a characteristic maximum near the value of $r / \sigma(t) \approx 2.5$.
-For the electric potential $\phi(r,t)$ $(E = - \nabla\phi)$ we obtain: